 Java Keystore Management Best Practices

 A keystore file is a database for storing application secrets (private keys), trust certificates and CA chains.
-Proper keystore management is extremely important for application security.
+Proper keystore/truststore management is extremely important for application security.

 We’ve compiled a list of keystore-related best practices in our keystore management document.

 Here is a brief summary of the document:

 - Do not use default keystore/truststore files (set “javax.net.ssl.trustStore” system property accordingly)

 - Change default keystore passwords

 - Update keystore (and keypair) passwords on a frequent basis

 - Properly secure your keystore passwords, don’t store them unencrypted

 - Keep private keys in a separate keystore file